 This reported subjective feeling does not seem to relate to education, gender, or economic status but rather is a function of their religious attendance.

 The more an individual attends religious practices, the happier they seem to be on average.
 Additionally, the religiously affiliated are more socially active in their communities and vote more frequently than their secular neighbors.

-While certainly, this is a subjective feeling, most would agree that being happy would be a goal of most people whatever their living circumstances.
-Happiness is generally associated with improved health.
+While this is a subjective feeling, most would agree that being happy would be a goal of most people, whatever their living circumstances.
+In addition, happiness is generally associated with improved health.

 This seems to be self-evident and known to philosophers long before it was investigated by medical science.

 Happiness is the meaning and the purpose of life, the whole aim and end of human existence.

 While most Christians would agree that happiness is certainly important, they would not go so far as to believe it is the “whole end of human existence.”